-Our favorite months to go on a Normandy driving tour are May, June*, early July, September, and October.
+Our favorite months to go on a self guided tour of Normandy are MayJune*early July, September, and October.
 Although the average maximum summer temperature is around 22°C/72°F, it can get hotter, especially in August.
 In 2023, temperatures reached around 28°C/82°F.

 In the winter months, the weather can drop to as low as 2°C/36°F or less, and the days are shorter.
 So unless you're planning to experience the festive Christmas atmosphere in France, we recommend waiting until at least April to visit Normandy, or preferably May, when the weather tends to be much better.